-How to Dry Corn Using a Dehydrator
+How to Dry Corn Husks in a Dehydrator

 Did you know that dehydrated corn kernels make for a scrumptious snack?